welteki/docs.actuated.dev/docs/add-agent.md

 4. Add HTTPS for the agent's endpoint

-    For the pilot, the agent's HTTP endpoint will need to be exposed on the Internet using a reverse proxy or an inlets tunnel.
     The actuated control plane will only communicate with a HTTPS endpoint to ensure properly encryption is in place.
+An API token is used in addition with the TLS connection for all requests.

+    In addition, any bootstrap tokens sent to the agent are further encrypted with the agent's public key.

+    For hosts with public IPs, you will need to use the built-in TLS provisioning with Let's Encrypt.
+For hosts behind a firewall, NAT or in a private datacenter, you can use inlets to create a secure tunnel to the agent.

     We're considering other models for after the pilot, for instance GitHub's own API has the runner make an outbound connection and uses long-polling.